mgumz/diceware/README.md

 ## Compiled in word lists:

-* diceware - the original word list
+* diceware - the original word list made by Arnold Reinhold
 * beale - the alternative word list made by Alan Beale
 * german - compiled by Benjamin Tenne (GPL2 license)
 * russian - compiled by "kitten"
+* eff2016 - an alternative list by the Electronic Frontier Foundation

 ## Todo: